 Certification as a lactation specialist is achieved through attendance at the entire course, completion of assigned homework and readings during the course, and passing the of the end of course exam on the last day.
 There are no pre-requisites to taking the CLS course, and anyone can attend.
 Successfully completing the CLS course will give you the knowledge base you need to start working with breastfeeding moms and babies in order to obtain the clinical hours you need in order to qualify for the IBLCE exam.

-Get the essential topics you need to be prepared to begin counseling breastfeeding mothers in this 45-hour course.
+Certified Breastfeeding Specialists educate and support breastfeeding families through pregnancy, breastfeeding initiation, and the normal course of lactation.
+Get the essential topics you need to be prepared to begin counseling nursing parents in this 45+-hour course.
+Course includes the CBS exam, which is completed online at no additional charge.
 Also considering becoming an IBCLC?
-This LEAARC Recognized Lactation Consultant Training program course covers half of the topics on the IBLCE Detailed Content Outline and can be paired with our Core Phase II course to complete the didactic education.
+This LEAARC Recognized Lactation Consultant Training program course covers half of the topics on the IBLCE Detailed Content Outline and can be paired with our Bridge Course course to complete the didactic education.

 La Leche League USA helps parents, families, and communities to breastfeed, chestfeed, and human milk feed their babies through parent-to-parent support.
 LLL USA encourages, informs, educates, supports, and promotes the use of human milk and the intimate relationship and development that comes from nursing a child for as long as mutually desired.

 Breastfeeding is natural, but it does not always come naturally.
 La Leche League offers breastfeeding support to all who want to breastfeed.
 Whether working or home with their baby, La Leche League can help families reach their breastfeeding goals.